AlexaCRM/alexacrm.github.io/datapress/using-twig/twig_introduction.md

 - `reference` -- *(EntityReference)* reference to the bound record.
 - `record` -- *(Entity)* bound record object.
 - `wp_user` -- *(WP_User)* information about the current WordPress user.
+- `timezone`-- Overrides the date using the current user's timezone.
+- `locale` -- Overrides the date using the current user's locale.

 Notice that `user.record` is more expensive performance-wise -- it retrieves data from Dataverse. `user.reference` only reads the local database and request parameters to calculate the entity reference.